Friday, April 27, 2012

 • 2 cups mozzarella, grated

-• 2 tablespoons fresh basil, chopped
+• 2 tablespoons fresh basil, thinly sliced

 Place shrimp, corn and red pepper flakes in a medium bowl.
-Drizzle with the Basil Parmesan Oil.
+Drizzle with the Basil Pesto Oil.
 Use only as much as needed to cover, a little bit will go a long way.
 Cover with plastic wrap and store in the refrigerator for a few hours, which will allow the flavors to meld.

 Preheat oven to 425 degrees.